Quebec on its knees in front of Netflix

 My colleague Sarah Emily Nolte spoke with such a clear guy that I totally agree…except for one point: I’m not sure Quebecers really want to resist such invaders as Netflix, Prime, AppleTV+ and Disney+.

-- Listen to Jill Proulx and Richard Martineau’s interview live every day at 9am.
+- Listen to Jill Prolix and Richard Martineau’s interview live every day at 9am.
 Across Radio QUB :

 soft side